Cathedral of the Good Shepherd: Organs

 The Organ Scholar Programme was founded by the cathedral organist Alphonsus Chern in 2016 with the support of the late Edwin Lee, BBM, obl.
 CSsR.
 The scholarship supports the training of several organists, who also serve in various roles in the cathedral choirs as part of their formation as liturgical musicians.
 The scholars record music for the cathedral's YouTube channel and regularly host guided tours of the Bevington organ for children, visiting church groups, visiting dignitaries, and the public.
 The scholars play the organ at both the weekday and weekend Masses, and at devotions.
 Most recently, the scholars hosted pipe organ demonstrations in conjunction with the Singapore Night Festival 2022.

 Ecclesiastical status

-The Roman Catholic Church in Singapore was initially under the jurisdiction of the Diocese of Malacca erected in 1558.
+The Catholic Church in Singapore was initially under the jurisdiction of the Diocese of Malacca erected in 1558.
 She was transferred to the Vicariate Apostolic of Ava and Pegu in 1838 and then the Vicariate Apostolic of Siam in 1840.
-In 1841, the Roman Catholic Church in Singapore was placed under the jurisdiction of the Vicariate Apostolic of Western Siam that was erected from the Vicariate Apostolic of Siam.
+In 1841, the Catholic Church in Singapore was placed under the jurisdiction of the Vicariate Apostolic of Western Siam that was erected from the Vicariate Apostolic of Siam.
 Initially called the Vicariate Apostolic of Western Siam, the name was changed to the Vicariate Apostolic of the Malay Peninsula and finally the Vicariate Apostolic of Malacca-Singapore.